Trade Stock Indices

 IFSC regulates all Mauritius brokers

-NB: One thing you as a trader should know about regulators is that you may not want to chose NFA or CFTC America Regulators, who have these very strict rules:
+NB: Something you should know about regulators is that you might not want to pick NFA or CFTC American Regulators, because they have very strict rules:

 • Maximum Leverage 50:1